ab604/lung-global-supplement/README.md

 [![](https://zenodo.org/badge/833711889.svg)](https://zenodo.org/doi/10.5281/zenodo.13327662)<br>

 This repository contains the supporting figures and tables for:
-**Comparative analysis of transcriptomic and proteomic expression between two non-small cell lung cancer subtypes**.
+**Comparative analysis of transcriptomic and proteomic expression between two non-small cell lung cancer subtypes**: https://doi.org/10.1021/acs.jproteome.4c00773

 The supporting tables are `csv` files in the `tables` folder.
 The column names and contents of the `csv` files
 are described in Tables 1-6 below.